-Patients with pseudoexfoliation syndrome were significantly older, had smaller pupil diameter and higher IOP than controls.
-These findings are similar to recently published study results [13].
-Out of 300 patients with cataract and pseudoexfoliation syndrome, 30 (10%) had capsular glaucoma, which is statistically significantly more frequent than in controls.
-Mean values of IOP were higher in the group with PEX, which correlates with results from other studies and at the same time justifies the attitudes that strategies should be directed at reducing IOP with medical therapy in patients with elevated IOP in preoperative management treatment.
+The patients with pseudoexfoliation syndrome were significantly older, had smaller pupil diameter and higher IOP than controls.
+These findings are similar to recently published results [13].
+Out of total 300 with patients cataract and pseudoexfoliation syndrome, 30 (10%) of them had capsular glaucoma, what is statistically significantly more frequent than in controls.
+Mean values of intraocular pressure were higher in the group with PEX, which correlates with the results from other studies and at the same time justifies the attitudes that in patients with elevated values of intraocular pressure in preoperative management treatment strategies should be directed at reducing IOP with medical therapy.

-In 105 patients with cataract and pseudoexfoliation, pupils were less than 5 mm in diameter despite administration of two mydriatics, which imposes a significant problem to the surgeon because it makes the properly sized capsulorhexis more difficult to perform.
+In 105 patients with cataract and pseudoexfoliation pupils were less than 5mm in diameter despite administration of two mydriatics, which imposes a significant problem to the surgeon because it makes the properly sized capsulorhexis more difficult to perform.
 Apart from the problems concerning capsulorhexis performance, other phases of the surgery are also challenging, considering the tendency of subsequent narrowing of the pupil during the surgery.

-In practice, small-sized pupils can be enlarged by high-density viscoelastic agents to perform viscomydriasis, as well as by the use of iris retractors, in order to perform properly sized capsulorhexis.
-A very important stage in performing ultrasound cataract surgery is continuous curvilinear capsulorhexis, which has been considered to be of great importance, especially in eyes with pseudoexfoliation, zonule laxity, and anterior capsule fragility.
-In these patients, irregular capsulorhexes and uncontrolled anterior capsule tears that may compromise surgery course have often been described.
+In practice, small sized pupils can be enlarged by high-density viscoelastic agents to perform viscomydriasis, and by the use of iris retractors in order to perform properly sized capsulorhexis.
+A very important stage in performing ultrasound cataract surgery is the continuous curvilinear capsulorhexis which has been considered of great importance, especially in the eyes with pseudoexfoliation, zonule laxity, and anterior capsule fragility.
+In these patients irregular capsulorhexes and uncontrolled anterior capsule tears that may compromise surgery course have often been described.
 We performed anterior capsule staining in most patients and achieved significantly better visualization, enabling the surgeon to work more safely and comfortably.
 Nevertheless, 3% of patients with PEX had incomplete capsulorhexis, which is slightly higher incidence in comparison to the controls.
-Posterior capsule rupture occurred during lens chopping and anterior chamber intraocular lens was implanted in three cases with PEX and in one case without it.
-Wong et al. [14] reported similar experience in senile cataract eyes with true exfoliative syndrome.
+Posterior capsule rupture occurred during lens chopping and anterior chamber intraocular lens was implanted in 3 cases with PEX and 1 case without PEX.
+Wong et al.reported the similar experiences in senile cataract eyes with true exfoliative syndrome [14].

-Zonular weakness or laxity is one of important features in patients with PEX, requiring extreme caution and precision during the procedure.
-In our group of patients with pseudoexfoliation and cataract, there were no cases of zonular dialysis preoperatively, while three patients manifested zonular weakness during the surgery.
+Zonular weakness or laxity is one of the important features in patients with PEX, requiring extreme caution and precision during the procedure.
+In our group of patients with pseudoexfoliation and cataract, there were no cases of zonular dialysis preoperatively while 3 patients manifested zonular weakness during the surgery.
 All the patients underwent "burst" technique for phacoemulsification, our preferred technique over the "pulse" mode, which means less ultrasound energy use.
 It is recommended to use adjunctive pupil and zonule support devices [15].
 Anterior capsular snap over the capsulorhexis edge has been described as a sign of zonular dehiscence and instability [16].

-It is of extreme importance to minimize the risk of zonular dialysis occurrence during emulsification of the lens nucleus, which can be characterized by a greater degree of hardness in some cases.
-On most of the patients we used the "Phaco quick" technique (85%), "stop and chop" technique in 15%, and "divide and conquer" technique in 5% of cases.
-The preference was given to the technique that enables faster and more effective nuclear fragmentation, but, ultimately, the recommended technique is the one the surgeon is most comfortable with.
+It is of extreme importance to minimize the risk of zonular dialysis occurrence during emulsification the lens nucleus that can be of the greater degree of hardness in some cases.
+In most patients we used "Phaco quick" technique (85%), "stop and chop" technique in 15%, and "divide and conquer" technique in 5% of cases.
+The preference was given to the technique that enables faster and more effective nuclear fragmentation, but basically, the recommended technique is the one the surgeon is most comfortable with.

-In the phase of viscoelastic aspiration it is extremely important to completely remove viscoelastic substance used in the previous phase of lens implantation since even small residue may result in transitory elevation of IOP.
+In the phase of viscoelastic aspiration, it is extremely important to completely remove viscoelastic substance used in the previous phase of lens implantation since even small residue may result in transitory elevation of intraocular pressure.